taocpp/PEGTL/doc/Inputs-and-Parsing.md

 Additionally, two enumeration values can be used to control the behaviour:

-- The `apply_mode` which can also be set to `NOTHING` in order to disable action invocations, just like the `disable<>` rule does.
+- The `apply_mode` which can also be set to `nothing` in order to disable action invocations, just like the `disable<>` rule does.
-- The `rewind_mode` which can also be set to `DONTCARE` in order to not require rewinding of the input on local failure, a micro optimisation.
+- The `rewind_mode` which can also be set to `dontcare` in order to not require rewinding of the input on local failure, a micro optimisation.

 The result of a parsing run, i.e. an invocation of `tao::pegtl::parse()`, can be either